What is the Trust?

 Established in 2001, the Five Bridges Wilderness Heritage Trust is a registered charity run by volunteers who love their community and its’ public natural spaces.

 Since then, the Trust has continued to preserve and protect the space by involving the community in exploration, hikes, education and encouraging wilderness appreciation for the area.
 The wilderness area lands encompass five distinct watersheds, rivers, lakes and even a settler route that is estimated to be about 200 years old.
 Named the Old St. Margaret’s Bay Road, this overgrown trail was once used as a busy horse and buggy route from the metropolis of Halifax to the beaches of Seabright and St. Margaret’s Bay.
-The Trust recently updated a free Walking Guide to the Old St. Margaret’s Bay Road and offered 4,000 copies to the eager community of outdoor enthusiasts interested in the history and landscape of the area.
+The Trust published a second-edition of a free Walking Guide to the Old St. Margaret’s Bay Road and offered 4,000 copies to the eager community of outdoor enthusiasts interested in the history and landscape of the area.

 The Trust is supported by approximately 150 Members who annually donate $10 for a Trust Membership.
 That is the same fee as was established in 2001.
 The Trust continues to be a strong community supporter offering wilderness hikes, nature-focused events and stewardship grants to support other community groups that align with its environmental protection and enjoyment focus.

 Today the Trust’s Objectives include working with the provincial government:

 - To protect and restore the natural habitat, watersheds, and wildlife on public lands in the area bounded by Highways 103 and 333 on the Chebucto Peninsula.

 - To use these lands for scientific, educational, and recreational activities, consistent with its commitment of protection, conservation, and stewardship.

 - To manage the land use with an informed, comprehensive, and holistic view.

 - To develop a model for local community management of wilderness areas.